THE STAGE 32 LOGLINES

 LOGLINE:

-A burned-out New Yorker returns to his Hudson Valley hometown to reopen his late grandfather’s café, where a quiet schoolteacher and a growing community begin to restore his sense of purpose until his past resurfaces, forcing him to choose between old attachments and the peace he’s finally found.
+After burnout, a man returns to his Hudson Valley hometown to reopens his late grandfather’s café, where a quiet schoolteacher and a growing community helps him rediscover purpose. but when his past resurfaces, he must choose between old attachments and the peace he's finally found.

 SYNOPSIS: